kylealanhale/iProxy/README.txt

 If you need ssh, open the preferences from iProxyMacSetup and check the ssh checkbox.

 -----
-to checkout the srelay submodule : git submodule update --init cd Libraries/srelay git branch --track iproxy origin/iproxy
+to checkout the srelay submodule (but this should be done by the iProxy target, so no need to do it yourself) : git submodule update --init cd Libraries/srelay git branch --track iproxy origin/iproxy